 Cons of self-publishing

 - Stigma.
-As I mentioned before, self-publishing is still stigmatised to a degree, and many people still look down their noses or view it as a “lesser” option, or an option for people who have “failed” to publish traditionally.
+As I mentioned before, self-publishing is still stigmatised to a degree, and many people still view it as a “lesser” option, or an option for people who have “failed”.
 You may encounter this stigma, and you may come up against resistance when trying to access events, find reviewers, etc.

 - Bookshops and libraries aren’t as accessible.
-These aren’t likely to stock your book unless a librarian or bookshop worker actually requests them.
+These aren’t likely to stock your book unless a librarian or bookseller actually requests them.
 There are methods for you to secure distribution, but it’s hard work and complex.

 - Costly.
 You’ll be paying for absolutely everything yourself, and the costs can be high: the various stages of editing, cover design, formatting, advertising, marketing, web hosting.
-You could run out of funds unless your books are selling well enough to continue (or you have a good job to help you continue!).
-You may even experience a loss, if you spend a lot but don’t earn that back.
+You could run out of funds unless your books are selling well enough for you to continue (or you have a good job!).

 - You’ll be running a business.
 This might not be a con to you, if you enjoy this kind of thing, but if you’re self-publishing, you’re running a business.
 You will be responsible for sorting out your taxes on anything you earn and making sure you’re following the tax rules in your country.
 You will need to be business-minded, strategise, plan.
 Without someone like an agent to support you, it can be difficult to do this on your own.